 The Centre for Ethics at the University of Toronto, where conversations about ethics happen, sits at the interface between academic research and public discourse.
-An interdisciplinary centre aimed at advancing research and teaching in the field of ethics, broadly defined.
-The Centre seeks to bring together the theoretical and practical knowledge of diverse scholars, students, public servants and social leaders in order to increase understanding of the ethical dimensions of individual, social, and political life.
+An interdisciplinary centre aimed at advancing research and teaching in the field of ethics, broadly defined, C4E seeks to bring together the theoretical and practical knowledge of diverse scholars, students, public servants and social leaders in order to increase understanding of the ethical dimensions of individual, social, and political life.

 The Centre’s program activities and events include

 - A Fellows Program, which includes Visiting Faculty Fellows, Post-Doctoral Fellows, Doctoral Fellows, and Undergraduate Fellows

 - Public Lectures